robweber/ha-betabrite-sign/README.md

                         is /dev/ttyUSB0, can also use 'cli' to output to screen only
   -m MESSAGE, --message MESSAGE
-                        The message to display on the sign -C COLOR, --color COLOR
+                        The message to display on the sign, if missing sign information is read instead -C COLOR, --color COLOR
                         The color of the message
   -F FONT, --font FONT  Message font